How Regini Works

 A Realistic Example

 Suppose you deposit KES 2,000 every month right after salary, before any other spending.
 At today's rates that's roughly $14.50 a month.
 Over 12 months you'd have deposited around $174.
-With approximately 5% annual interest, you'd earn roughly $7–9 in yield that year.
+With approximately 5% annual variable yield, you'd earn roughly $7–9 in that year.
 The yield itself is modest.
-What matters more is that your savings are sitting in a currency that holds its value better than KES, and you've built a habit that compounds over time.
+What matters more is that your funds are sitting in digital dollars that hold value better than KES, and you've built a habit that compounds over time.

 Questions?
 Reach us at hello@regini.finance or chat with us on WhatsApp.

 Ready to open your account?
-Join the waitlist and be among the first to save in US dollars via M-Pesa.
+Join the waitlist and be among the first to save in digital dollars via M-Pesa.
 Get started →

-If you run an organisation and want to offer dollar savings to your team or community, see how Regini works for businesses →
+If you run an organisation and want to offer digital dollars to your team or community, see how Regini works for businesses →